Road & Driving Conditions in Las Vegas, Reno & Nevada: Aug 18–24, 2026

 If the worst happens, what you do in the first few minutes matters for your health and for your claim.
 Here’s the order that protects both:

-3. Document everything.
-Photograph the vehicles, the damage, the road, wet pavement, puddles, skid marks, and signs.
+- Document everything.
+Photograph the vehicles, the damage, the road, wet pavement, standing water, blowing dust or smoke, skid marks, and signs.
 Pictures don’t forget details the way people do.

 And let’s be clear about the one thing insurers will try to blur: rain doesn’t cause accidents — negligence does.
 Speeding, tailgating, distracted driving, and refusing to slow down for wet roads are all forms of negligence, full stop.